x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ~~~
 References
+Almodovar, Alex.
+Multiple conversations (both in-person and via email/text)
+regarding assignment, 9MAR-29MAR17.
+For Part II, Alex provided
+help with general problem solution for B/C.  All help received from Alex is
+documented in visual studio files.

 Netterville, William.
 Face to face conversations on 27MAR17 during study group.
 For Part II, William helped with the formulation of the transition matrix and where to input code from piazaa.
 All help received from William is documented in